SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 ## Plugin *ACC*

 This plugin handles the *Assetto Corsa Competizione* simulation game.
 This plugin needs an application with the name "Assetto Corsa Competizione" to be configured in the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).
 Please set "startACC", "stopACC" and "isACCRunning" as special function hooks in this configuration.
+An integration with Jona is available through the "Race Engineer" plugin, and an integration with Cato through the plugin "Race Strategist".

 ### Mode *Chat*